Music technology development

 The music industry runs on rights, royalties, and relationships.
-The software underneath it needs to handle licensing complexity, catalog scale, and financial accuracy that generic platforms were not built for.
+The software underneath it needs to handle licensing complexity, catalog scale, and financial accuracy that generic platforms weren't built for.

-We build music technology software -- streaming platforms with catalog management and rights enforcement, royalty calculation systems with per-stream accuracy, distribution pipelines to DSPs, and artist and label portals with real-time reporting.
-Built for the licensing complexity and financial accuracy that generic platforms were not designed to handle.
+We build music technology software: streaming platforms with catalog management and rights enforcement, royalty calculation systems with per-stream accuracy, distribution pipelines to DSPs, and artist and label portals with real-time reporting.

 • Streaming platform architecture built for catalog scale and territory licensing